 Adapted Singing Lessons

-Adapted singing lessons are exactly what they sound like – a singing lesson where modifications are made to best suit a child’s individualized needs.
-Adapted lessons help individuals for whom traditional lessons may not be effective or appropriate.
+An adapted singing lesson is a singing lesson where modifications are made to best suit a student’s individualized needs.
+These needs may be physical, developmental, attentional, or sensory.

-While many concepts of an adapted singing lesson are similar to a standard singing lesson, modifications are made that allow students to learn at a rate and in a style that they are comfortable with allowing them to focus on specific goals in a fun and motivating way.
+While many concepts of an adapted singing lesson are similar to a standard singing lesson, adaptations are made that allow students to learn at a rate and in a style that they are comfortable with allowing them to focus on specific musical or functional goals in a fun and motivating way.

-Have you avoided signing your child up for singing lessons in the past despite their passion for music because you thought that it might not be a good fit?
-Well, I just might be the teacher you've been waiting for!
+Have you avoided signing your up for singing lessons in the past despite a passion for music because you thought that it might not be a good fit?
+Let’s connect.

-Neurologic music therapy (NMT) is an evidence-based treatment approach that implements music and rhythmic interventions to promote recovery and neuroplasticity.
-Musical intervention in speech rehabilitation is beneficial because it is one of the few modes of recovery that activates the whole brain simultaneously, promoting neuroplasticity and improving functional speech and language goals (i.e., speech rate, fluency, breath management, and respiratory strength).
+Neurologic music therapy® is "an evidence-based treatment approach that implements music and rhythmic interventions to promote recovery and neuroplasticity.
+Musical intervention in speech rehabilitation is beneficial because it is one of the few modes of recovery that activates the whole brain simultaneously, promoting neuroplasticity and improving functional speech and language goals (i.e., speech rate, fluency, breath management, and respiratory strength)" (Thaut, 2005).

 "I have enjoyed working with you and I will definitely refer clients again in the future.
 I think you're a fantastic clinician!"